zyl24/OpenFGL/README.md

 parser.add_argument("--root", type=str, default="/mnt/data")
 ```

-OpenFGL supports loading mainstream datasets for above-mentioned scenairos.
+OpenFGL supports loading mainstream datasets for above-mentioned scenarios.
 These datasets are defined in two variables, `supported_fedgraph_datasets` and `supported_fedsubgraph_datasets`.
 To change the dataset(s) you use, please change the `--dataset` argument.For example:

 ```python
 parser.add_argument("--dataset", type=list, default=["Cora"])